pwiercinski/piotrwiercinski.github.io/_pages/about.md

   - /about.html
 ---

-Hello World!
 ======
 Welcome to my blog!
 My name is Piotr and I solve problems using Maths and computers. <br><br>
-This aim of this blog is to help systematise my learning as well as motivate me to do it, so I can boast about it here. <br>
+This aim of this blog is to help systematise and motivate me to learn, so I can boast about it here.
 Hopefully in the meantime I can also leave something others might find useful.